x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/view-group-members.md

 # View members of a dynamic distribution group in Exchange Online

 Use Exchange Online PowerShell to view the list of recipients for a Dynamic Distribution group (DDG).
 You can't view members of a dynamic distribution in the Exchange admin center (EAC).

-Modern DGGs use the following method for viewing members of a DDG.
-Do not use the earlier procedure.
-The old procedure returns all users that satisfy the DDG filters at the time you run the command and doesn't return the calculated list of members that are stored on the DDG object.
+Do not use the old method of viewing members.

 >[!Important]
 >If your tenant resides in a government cloud, including GCC, GCC High, or DoD, the Dynamic Distribution Groups, DDGs function differently -- including how to view members.